EU investigates Google’s conduct in digital ad tech sector

 The commission, the EU’s executive arm and the bloc’s top antitrust enforcer, is looking in particular at whether Google is restricting access by third parties to user data for ad purposes on websites and apps.

+“Thousands of European businesses use our advertising products to reach new customers and fund their websites every single day,” Google said in a prepared statement.
+“They choose them because they’re competitive and effective.
+We will continue to engage constructively with the European Commission to answer their questions and demonstrate the benefits of our products to European businesses and consumers.”

+The investigation signals a renewed effort by Margrethe Vestager, the EU commission’s competition chief and executive vice president for digital, to rein in Google’s market power.
+She has already slapped Google with a total of 8.2 billion euros (now $9.7 billion) worth of fines in three separate antitrust cases.
+There was criticism, however, that the fines were not much of a deterrent because the company could easily afford them.

-“Online advertising services are at the heart of how Google and publishers monetize their online services,” said Margrethe Vestager, the EU commission’s competition chief and executive vice president for digital.
+“Online advertising services are at the heart of how Google and publishers monetize their online services,” Vestager said.
 Google collects data to be used for targeted advertising while it also sells advertising space and acts as a middleman between online advertisers and publishers, she said.

 “We are concerned that Google has made it harder for rival online advertising services to compete in the so-called ad tech stack,” Vestager said.